eskonuutila/stacktc/docs/README.md

 # Docs

-This directory contains all documentation of the software PLUS the articles.
+This directory contains the thesis and a clarification about the forward edges.